Sobeston/zig.guide/chapter-0.md

    * Prior experience programming
    * Some understanding of low-level programming concepts

 Knowing a language like C, C++, Rust, Go, Pascal or similar will be helpful for following this guide.
 You should have an editor, terminal and internet connection available to you.
-This guide is unofficial and unaffiliated with the project, and is designed to be read in order from the start.
+This guide is unofficial and unaffiliated with the Zig Software Foundation, and is designed to be read in order from the start.

 # Installation